kashamalasha/nightscout-widget-electron/README.md

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a widget.
 This is the app's **main process**.
-- `widget.html` - An HTML file for main window.
+- `widget.html` - An HTML file for the main window.
 This is the app's **renderer process** starting point.
-- `settings.html` - An HTML file for settings window.
+- `settings.html` - An HTML file for the settings window.
 This is the app's settings.
 - `styles.css` - Styles for the renderer process
 - `js/widget.js` - The app's core **renderer process** JS code.
 - `js/settings.js` - The settings form **renderer process** JS code.